Asma-Zahouani/Data-Analysis-main/README.md

 2)
 3)
 ## :file_folder: dataset
-This is a historical data set on the modern Olympic Games,:date: from Athens  1896 to Rio 2016.Each row consists of an individual athlete competing in an Olympic event and which medal was won :
+This is a historical data set on the modern Olympic Games,:date: from Athens  1896 to Rio 2016, Each row consists of an individual athlete competing in an Olympic event and which medal was won :

 |    |   id | name                     | sex   |   age |   height |   weight | team           | noc   | games       |   year | season   | city      | sport         | event                            | medal   |
 |---:|-----:|:-------------------------|:------|------:|---------:|---------:|:---------------|:------|:------------|-------:|:---------|:----------|:--------------|:---------------------------------|:--------|